Meningitis

 One of the forms of bacterial meningitis is caused by a bacterium that lives in some people in the upper part of the respiratory tract.
 When these bacteria leave the respiratory tract and by the bloodstream reacht the meninges, a meningitis is caused.

-Danger of swelling of the brains:
+Danger of swelling of the brain:

 If this situation is left untreated, the intracranial pressure rises and the brainstem can cease to function, and the patient may die.
 Therefore it is important that medical action is taken soon.